rsuchecki/NextflowCSIRO2023/index.md

 (ask the trainer if the data is not available at this location)

-We can also get the local copy of the Singularity image we can use as an alternative to modules.
+We can also get the local copy of the Singularity image we can use as an alternative to environment modules.

 ```sh
 cp -r /tmp/NF_WORKSHOP/rsuchecki-nextflow-embl-abr-webinar.img ./singularity-images